aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/_index.md

 **Q: Do I need a separate license for .NET and Java?**
 A: A single Aspose.3D license covers all supported platforms, but you must reference the appropriate NuGet or Maven package.

+**Q: How do I troubleshoot missing textures after conversion?**
+A: Keep all texture files alongside the source model and use absolute paths when calling `scene.Save`, then verify the output folder contains the textures.

 {{< /blocks/products/pf/tutorial-page-section >}}